 Hot Springs National Park

 A certificate and commemorative patch will be mailed out monthly to participants who complete the challenge.
-You have until January 31, 2023 to submit completed logs.
+You have until January 31, 2024 to submit completed logs for 2023.
 Please call the Hot Springs National Park Visitor Center, (501) 620-6715 with any questions.

 With 26 miles of hiking trails in the Park, you can find great views, beautiful forest scenery, and feel like you're not in the City.